twilio/programmable-asset-tracker/esp32/esp32_readme.md

 ##### Firmware Files #####

+The files to flash and the corresponding offsets in the ESP32C3 flash memory for the used/tested firmware version:

 | ESP Flash Offset | File |
 | ---------------- | ---- |
 | 0x0000  | bootloader/bootloader.bin |